game-node-app/game-node-server/README.md

 $ yarn test:cov
 ```

-Keep in mind that you can't (they won't show in SwaggerDocs) test Supertokens protected routes without a valid session
+Keep in mind that it's not possible to test Supertokens' routes (nor should we have to).
-token.
-This makes integration testing a tad difficult.

 ## Support